dev-protocol/protocol/docs/WHITEPAPER.md

 #### Withdrawing Tokens

-The Distributor Contract's `withdraw()` function will deposit into the user's account as many Dev Tokens as they can receive.
+The Allocator Contract's `withdraw()` function will deposit into the user's account as many Dev Tokens as they can receive.
 The processing fee for this transaction is a quantity of ETH equivalent to the value of `oraclize_getPrice("URL")`.
 This is usually a small amount.
-This processing fee is deposited into the Distributor Contract and will be used for the calculation of the next distribution.
+This processing fee is deposited into the Allocator Contract and will be used for the calculation of the next distribution.

 The value of `prices[_repository]` after executing `withdraw()` will be mapped in each user account, and subtracted from withdrawing amount the next time `withdraw()` is called.
 The value of `prices[_repository]` is constantly added to.
 For that reason, subtracting the previous value of `prices[_repository]` is the same as withdrawing the value received from the previous execution until the present.